Bonelab/Bonelab/README.md

 If you're going to add something, please do add at least unit tests so that as other people edit the repository we can be sure they don't break your code.

+Also make sure you document your new cool stuff in the README (this file) so that other people in the lab know about it!